seqan/raptor/doc/tutorial/02_layout/index.md

 (`--num-hash-functions`).
 We found a useful [Bloom Filter Calculator](https://hur.st/bloomfilter/) to get a calculation if it could help.
 As it is not ours, we do not guarantee its accuracy.

-Each Bloom filter has a bit vector length that, across all Bloom filters, gives the size of the Interleaved Bloom filter, which we can specify in the IBF case.
+Each Bloom Filter has a bit vector length that, across all Bloom Filters, gives the size of the Interleaved Bloom Filter, which we can specify in the IBF case.
 Since the HIBF calculates the size of the index itself, it is no longer possible to specify a size here.
 But we can offer the option to name the desired false positive rate with `--false-positive-rate`.